evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 {{< sitefiguresized thumb="models/nio/el6/el6/screens_1_st.jpg" title="Nio EL6" width="2560" height="1280"  >}}

-A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is an standard system that presents speed and other important driver information in front of the driver on the windshield.

-This model has an optional voice control system.
+This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.

-This model also has an optional gesture control system that lets you control specific features.
+A gesture control system that lets you control specific features using your hands.

 ## Infotainment